DmitryR1986/Windows-10-System-Programming/WTL.md

 ### Step 4.
 Fix NuGet packages errors:
 I had build errors when tried to run ready book samples (https://github.com/zodiacon/Win10SysProgBookSamples) that use WTL.
 The error looked like this: "The missing file is ..\..\packages\wtl.10.0.9163\build\native\wtl.targets."
+"[--YourProjectName--].vcxproj(231,5): error : This project references NuGet package(s) that are missing on this computer.
+Use NuGet Package Restore to download them.
+For more information, see http://go.microsoft.com/fwlink/?LinkID=322105.
+The missing file is ..\..\packages\wtl.10.0.9163\build\native\wtl.targets."

   Solution to problem:
   1. Update nuget packages: Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution.